- Trust Marketing Platform

 Each offers a different focus and different pricing levels.
 Google Alerts is free.
 In addition to your company name, you can add industry keywords of interest, such as the names of your competitors.
 Read our article on How to Set Up A Google Alert.

 Monitoring tools can help you keep on top of the news or social media mentions, but the most common way for your customers to engage with your business will be through reviews.

-Before the popularity of online reviews, unhappy customers had a limited audience of people with which they could share their experience.
+Before the popularity of online reviews, unhappy customers had a limited audience of people with whom they could share their experience.
 Today, the same customers are able to share widely online in the form of reviews - this is modern word of mouth.

-They also act as social proof, proof of the experience from people outside of the company, and their impact can greatly influence the decision making process for future customers.
+They also act as social proof, proof of the experience from people outside of the company, and their impact can greatly influence the decision-making process for future customers.

 In your review section, customers can post feedback about the services they received at your business and read about the experiences of their peers.

 85% of shoppers trust these reviews as much as a personal recommendation, so review management should be a major part of your online reputation management strategy.